Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/kinesis-data-stream.md

 Create a Kinesis destination in Amplitude.

+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
-1. In Amplitude, navigate to **Data Destinations** then find **Kinesis Data Stream - Event Stream**.
+2. In the Warehouse Destination section, click **Kinesis Data Stream**.
-2. Enter a sync name, then click **Create Sync**.
+3. Enter a sync name, then click **Create Sync**.
-3. Click **Edit**, then enter your AWS region, stream name, and role name (ARN) you created during Kinesis setup.
+4. Click **Edit**, then enter your AWS region, stream name, and role name (ARN) you created during Kinesis setup.
-4. Use the _Send events_ filter to select the events you want to send.
+5. Use the _Send events_ filter to select the events you want to send.
 You can send all events, but Amplitude recommends choosing the most important ones.
-5. When finished, enable the destination and save.
+6. When finished, enable the destination and save.